Telex in The UK and Teleprinters I Remember

 The Demise of Telex in The UK and the Rise of Faxing and Emailing in the 1990s

 The development of high-speed fax machines in the early nineties considerably impacted the availability of work for telex operators.
 By this time, most of the temping jobs I was assigned to involved operating fax machines.
-At the same time, private commercial electronic mail networks were increasing at rapid speed, and this further diminished the availability of telex work.
+At the same time, private commercial electronic mail networks were increasing rapidly, further diminishing the availability of telex work.
 It was time to look for a new career…

 Closure by British Telecom of Telex in The UK